torama-ng/videonet/clm-work/README.md

 6. User can now add comments to a particular video.
 7. Facebook login is included user can now login with facebook.
 8. Viewer collections is added to check if a user had already viewed the video previously.
+9. Video thumbnails can be dynamically gotten from a video using the built in module called "child_process" and ffmpeg NOTE -You need a ffmpeg installed on your system